pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 947 Handling Files and Directories

+I am creating a file system, the idea is to create a folder system where each month a folder is created and the files are stored in that folder.

 ##### Day 946 Garbage Collector Deep Dive

 This day and tomorrow I'm will learn about the garbage collector and how it works in the JVM